 Florida is the 41st state to place a ban on texting and driving.
 It has taken about five years to pass a texting while driving law in Florida, and many traffic safety experts are criticizing it as weak.

 Victims of distracted driving accidents may be eligible for damages due to the negligence of the distracted driver.
-Contact the Fort Lauderdale car accident attorneys from Wolf & Pravato at 1-954-633-8270 or fill out our online contact form.
+Contact the car accident attorneys from the law offices of Wolf & Pravato at 1-954-633-8270 or fill out our online contact form.
 Justice is not automatic; we will fight for you.